Position: Assistant Professor of Scenic Design

 - Substantial experience in other areas of performance, including but not limited to Opera, Dance, Performance Art, Television or Industrial design.

 - Experience in at least one design and technical theatre other than scenic design.

 This is a full-time, 9-month, tenure track appointment with an expected start date of August 23, 2019.
 The successful candidate’s primary academic appointment will be at the Storrs campus.
 Faculty may also be asked to teach at one of UConn’s regional campuses as part of their ordinary workload.
 Salary will be commensurate with qualifications and experience.

 Please apply via UConn Jobs, Faculty Positions (https://hr.uconn.edu/faculty/), under the School of Fine Arts.
 Please upload the following materials:

 - Teaching statement (including teaching philosophy, teaching experience, commitment to effective learning, concepts for new course development, etc.)

 - Commitment to diversity statement (including broadening participation, integrating multicultural experiences in instruction and research and pedagogical techniques to meet the needs of diverse learning styles, etc.)

-Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.
-(Search # 2018385)
+Employment of the successful candidate will be contingent upon the successful completion of a pre-employment criminal background check.
+(Search #2019269)

-All employees are subject to adherence to the State Code of Ethics which may be found at http://www.ct.gov/ethics/site/default.asp.
+All employees are subject to adherence to the State Code of Ethics, which may be found at http://www.ct.gov/ethics/site/default.asp.